akretion/docky/README.rst

 ----------
 This project was initialy created for building odoo environments without effort based on docker-compose and docker

-Step by step we make it generic and now we use it for our rails, ruby developpment
+Step by step we make it generic and now we also use it for our rails, ruby developpment

 How it works
 ---------------